calimarkus/JDStatusBarNotification/README.md

 # JDStatusBarNotification

 Show messages on top of the status bar.
 Customizable colors, font and animation.
 Supports progress display and can show an activity indicator. iOS 7 ready. iOS6 support.
+Please open a [Github issue], if you think anything is missing or wrong.

 ![Animation](gfx/animation.gif "Animation")